sara-nl/griddocs/source/Pages/Advanced/grid_storage.rst

 * DPM

 The storage elements located at the various :ref:`Life Science Grid clusters <life-science-clusters>` are accessible *only* by the :abbr:`LSG (Life Science Grid)` users.
-The :abbr:`LSG (Life Science Grid)` clusters have local storage that uses DPM (short for Disk Pool Manager).
+The :abbr:`LSG (Life Science Grid)` clusters have local storage that uses DPM (Disk Pool Manager).

 .. note:: The :abbr:`DPM (Disk Pool Manager)` storage is only disk storage and does not support tape back-end.
 In opposite, the dCache central storage has both disk and tape.